 A pioneering treatment trial in Tanzania could significantly improve the treatment of glaucoma across Sub-Saharan Africa.
 Results of the trial were published in Lancet Global Health in October 2021..

 The eye condition glaucoma is the second leading cause of blindness in adults worldwide.
 Rates in Sub-Saharan Africa are the highest for any world region and are predicted to nearly double by 2040.

-Dr Philippin is trialling a treatment called Selective Laser Trabeculoplasty (SLT).
+CBM eye specialist Dr Heiko Philippin led the trial at our partner hospital Kilimanjaro Christian Medical Centre (KCMC) in Northern Tanzania, which sees 2,000 patients with glaucoma each year.
+Dr Philippin and the team trialled a treatment called Selective Laser Trabeculoplasty (SLT).
 SLT has been in use in the UK for several years, but this is the first time it is being trialled in Sub-Saharan Africa.